sergeyk/vislab/tasks.md

     - Modify Caffe to be able to take label file as separate from feature file.
     - Modify Caffe to be able to take multiple feature files (should be easy, as separate layers).

-- Integrate Helen's tags for the flickr dataset

-- Integrate Trent's negative set into Flickr dataset

 ## Next

+- Integrate Trent's negative set into Flickr dataset?

 - Generate Sphinx autodoc and display it on my doc page
 - Compute pairwise distances for images for different features